My Earthquake Story: How I Felt During an M 6.6 Earthquake in Chile

 Until yesterday I had never experienced an earthquake.
 However, last night I had my very first earthquake experience, and it was a big one.
-To give a little background information, here is a news article on the quake, and here is a video of it.
+To give a little background information, here is a news article on the quake.
 Guess what?
 It registered a magnitude of 6.6 on the Richter scale!
 It originated in Valparaiso which is a coastal town about a 2 hour drive away from Santiago.
 I was in Santiago at the time and even though the cities are 118km apart, I still felt it hit extremely strong.
 This is my earthquake story.

 Last night I was on my computer when the house started shaking.
 I didn’t know if it was going to get stronger or what so I sat under the door frame in between my bedroom and my bathroom and watched the ceiling light sway back and forth.
 It made me feel dizzy and I was scared that it was going to get bigger and that stuff was going to start crashing to the ground or something.